 Vinegar and Wine

-To turn good wine into vinegar in three hours, he recommends putting a red beet in a gallon of wine for three hours; to restore the wine, take out the beet and put in a clean cabbage root for another three hours.
+To turn good wine into vinegar, he recommends putting a red beet in a gallon of wine for three hours.
+Then to restore the wine, take out the beet and put in a clean cabbage root for another three hours.

 To Preserve Apples Year Round

-Put them in casks in layers of dry sand; let the sand be perfectly dry, and each layer being covered keeps them from the air, from moisture, from frost, and from perishing.
+Put them in casks in layers of dry sand.
+Then let the sand be perfectly dry, and each layer being covered keeps them from the air, from moisture, from frost, and from perishing.

 To Prevent the Breath From Smelling After Drink